Gervase Farjeon: Early life

 Farjeon was born in Bucklebury, Berkshire, England on 23 October 1920.
-He was the third child and only son of Herbert Farjeon (1887-1945), a presenter of revues, a lyricist, playwright and theatre manager, whose own father had been a novelist and playwright and a friend of Charles Dickens and whose mother was descended from the Jefferson acting dynasty of the United States.
+He was the third child and only son of Herbert Farjeon (1887-1945), a presenter of revues, lyricist, playwright and theatre manager, whose father had been a novelist and playwright and a friend of Charles Dickens and whose mother was descended from the Jefferson acting dynasty of the United States.